+In FY 2022, total accreditation for all the Metro East Levee Systems was successfully completed.
 The Council achieved its interim goal of attaining FEMA flood protection standards and obtaining accreditation, using only the funds generated from the dedicated flood protection sales tax.

-The Council now anticipates FEMA issuing new maps, reflecting the 100-Year Improvements, in 2023.
+The Council anticipates FEMA issuing new maps, reflecting the 100-Year Improvements, within the next year.